 - All bags must be labeled with name, bib # (in large print), aid station, and race distance.
 Optional, but a good idea if your label comes off, is a card inside with the same information and contact information.
 Please label your bags the day before the race on your own or at check in.

-- All drop bags must be left in designated drop off location (near the start line and expo) by 8pm the night before the race.
+- All drop bags must be left in designated drop off location (near the start line/staging area) by 8pm the night before the race.

 - No valuables or fragile items in your drop bags.
 We are not responsible for any lost/stolen items.